 Sometimes, emails are automatically filtered into the spam or junk folder, especially if they contain certain keywords or are sent from unfamiliar email addresses.
 This makes it less likely for the recipient to see your message.

 If the recipient receives a high volume of emails, yours might get buried under newer messages.
-Important emails can easily get lost in a crowded inbox or Using the same subject line for follow-up emails can sometimes lead to your messages being overlooked
+Important emails can easily get lost in a crowded inbox or Using the same subject line to send follow up emails can sometimes lead to your messages being overlooked.

 An unclear subject line might fail to grab the recipient's attention.
 This is where crafting subject lines that are direct and engaging becomes crucial.